FMFI-UK-2-AIN-118/osprog/midterm/README.md

 Submit your solution of midterm here and make a pull request against the "midterm" branch before your deadline.

-You must take your exam before Sunday Dec 10 23:59:59.
+You must take your exam before Wednesday Dec 10 23:59:59.

 You can upload a document (simple text / markdown files are preferred) with your solutions, the original pdf with comments in it, a scanned/photographed